edgelesssys/marblerun/docs/docs/architecture/security.md

 ## Authentication and authorization

 MarbleRun uses the SGX remote attestation capability to authenticate the Coordinator and the Marble enclaves.
-See our section on [attestation](../features/attestation.md) for more information on this process.
+See the section on [attestation](../features/attestation.md) for more information on this process.
 For authorization, the [manifest](../features/manifest.md) defines the Marble's access to secrets and keys after successful attestation.
-Furthermore, MarbleRun's' [RBAC](../workflows/define-manifest.md#roles) attaches [users](../workflows/define-manifest.md#users) identities to roles in the manifest.
+Furthermore, MarbleRun's' [RBAC](../workflows/define-manifest.md#roles) attaches [users'](../workflows/define-manifest.md#users) identities to roles in the manifest.
-Each role is associated with a set of operations that the user can perform in the deployment.
+Each role is associated with a set of operations the user can perform in the deployment.
 Users are authenticated by the Coordinator using an RSA or ECDSA public key defined in the manifest.

 ## Public Key Infrastructure and Certificate Authority